 Saint Patrick’s Day Facts, History & Activities for Kids

 Saint Patrick’s Day is celebrated on March 17 every year with much fervour and enthusiasm all over the world.
 Saint Patrick’s day marks the death date of Saint Patrick, the patron saint of Ireland.
 This day is observed as a holiday in the Republic of Ireland.
 The celebrations include dancing, music, parades, food and various other kinds of merrymaking.
-If you want to teach your child about Saint Patrick’s Day, then read on and help him learn everything there is about this great Irish festival.
+If you want to teach your child about St. Patrick’s Day, then read on and help him learn everything there is about this great Irish festival.

 Read this article to know about the history of this festival.
 Also, find out some amazing facts related to St. Patrick’s Day.
 We have also covered some interesting activities related to this festival to keep your child engaged.